 From blank slate to an individual little person!

-Up until the middle part of the twentieth century, newborn babies were seen as passive organisms, who could not see or hear and could only respond to the environment with innate reflexive responses.
+Up until the 1960’s, newborn babies were seen as passive organisms, who could not see or hear and could only respond to the environment with innate reflexive responses.
 There was little evidence that babies could learn in first few weeks and even months of life.

-In 1959 Peter Wolff discovered newborns had different behavioural states and that baby’s behaviour had an organised structure; it wasn’t random or simply reflexive.
+In 1959 Peter Wolff identified that newborns have six behavioural states and a baby’s behaviour has an organised structure; it isn’t random or simply reflexive.

 Three decades of research have shown that from birth, babies have many capabilities: